 The Depression of the '30s was a difficult time for everyone.
 Those who managed to still work in the coal mines only labored a few hours a week and for less pay.
 Times were so tough that the Red Cross delivered a shipment of stale flour, and the town was grateful.
 In 1931, soon after he lost his job, Fred left his family.
 He took the train out west in the company of a young woman named Dorothy 'Dixie' Ryan, who was 17 years his junior, and who was the daughter of his neighbor.
 By 1937 they were living in Silver Peak, NV, where Fred was employed by the Black Mammoth Mining Co.
 He wrote a few brief letters to Josephine, but it was their son Bill who learned of Fred's whereabouts at a bar in Lilly from Dixie's brother.
 Bill also learned that Fred had gotten a divorce, and had married Dixie.
 While Fred was making a new life for himself, Josephine and their six children made the best of a bad situation.
 For a time they went to live with her sister, and the boys found jobs with the Works Progress Administration (WPA).

-'Adopted' grandson Pete married a woman named Mary and they had a daughter, Mary Ann.
+"Adopted" grandson Pete married a woman named Mary and they had a daughter, Mary Ann.
 Pete later moved to Linesville, PA, but often returned to Lilly to visit.
 He died in 1978.
-In the photo seen here, Mary (left) stands with Lizzie.

 Wilse and Edna never married.
 Wilse was a coal miner, and Edna worked for many years as a domestic servant to Thomas Leahey of Lilly.
 They lived all their lives in Lilly and helped care for Lizzie as she lived on into her 70s, 80s, and 90s.